A preconditioned boundary value method for advection-diffusion equations with half Laplacian via spectrum doubling: Numerical examples

-\subsection{An advection dominated equation with half-diffusion ($\mathcal{L} = \delta \mathcal{D}$)}
+\subsection{An advection dominated equation with half-diffusion ($\mathcal{L} = \delta \partial_x $)}

 Finally, we turn to a half-diffusion model with advection, which describes one-dimensional, nonstationary mass transfer in which a systematic bias or flow is superimposed on jump-driven diffusion.
-Compared with the standard diffusion $\Delta$, the half Laplacian $-(-\Delta)^{\frac12}$ provides much weaker diffusion.
+Compared with the standard diffusion $\Delta$, the operator $-(-\Delta)^{\frac12}$ provides much weaker diffusion.
 The advection term retains its classical first-order time dependence, while the absence of a source term ($f=0$) indicates that there is no absorption or release of substance during transport.
 The equation is given by:

-In this section, we take \(\delta = 0.2\) and \(\varepsilon = 0.01\) over a relatively long time period of \(T = 20\).
-This is an advection-dominated case.
-In this advection-dominated regime, convective transport is the primary mechanism, carrying the material predominantly in one direction.
-Half diffusion here plays a secondary role, capturing subdiffusive effects that slightly smooth out the concentration profile and thus, it cannot smooth the solution as rapidly as the Laplacian $\Delta$ can.
-Under these conditions standard central schemes may generate non-physical oscillations at sharp fronts or discontinuities because of a high Péclet number \cite{peclet}.
-In our tests such oscillations appeared near the boundary as the final time $T$ increased, but they disappeared relative quickly when the spatial grid was refined.
-As same we did in previous two simulations, we provide the numerical convergence in the Figure \ref{converge_ux}, the performance of preconditioned and standard BVM are compared as well.
-And in Figure \ref{sol_ux} displays the computed evolution of (\ref{diffusion_ux}) without the source $f(x,t)$, the solution is smooth and free of oscillations.
-In contrast to the two earlier models, whose eigenvalues lie only on the real axis, the eigenvalues of the matrix $D$ derived in (\ref{diffusion_ux}) spread out in a more complicated pattern, as shown in Figure \ref{eig_ux}, this helps explain why many LMMs fail.
+To show the robustness of the preconditioned BVM, we take $\delta=0.2$ and $\epsilon=0.01$.
+In this setting, convection dominates the transport dynamics, while the half-diffusion term plays only a secondary role and provides weaker smoothing than the classical Laplacian $\Delta$.
+In advection-dominated regimes, standard central schemes may produce nonphysical oscillations near sharp fronts or discontinuities \cite{peclet}.
+In our computations, such oscillations appeared near the boundary as the final time increased, but they disappeared quickly as the spatial grid was refined.
+As in the previous two simulations, we use the same initial condition $u_0(x)$.
+Figure~\ref{sol_ux} shows the computed evolution of \eqref{diffusion_ux} without the source term $f(x,t)$; the numerical solution remains smooth and free of visible oscillations.
+In contrast to the two previous models, whose eigenvalues lie on the real axis, the eigenvalues of the matrix $\mathbf{D}$ associated with \eqref{diffusion_ux} spread along an $\infty$-shaped pattern, which is consistent with the analysis in Section~4.1, see Figure~\ref{eig_ux}.
+This spectral distribution further helps explain why many LMMs do not provide unconditional stability for this problem.